cconger/shindaggers/README.md

 ## Developing

-To get the web application to run using mock data you can run
+To get the API running you can run
 ```
-go run ./cmd/server -dev -nodb
+go run ./cmd/server -nodb
 ```

 This will start the server in a special mode that uses a mock db and the templates will be reloaded every